-Looking for something easy to put together that will entertain your little one while you get some spring cleaning done?
-(Or maybe just while you have 5 minutes of needed Mom-Time!)
+Looking for a low prep activity to put together that will entertain your toddler or preschooler while you get some spring cleaning done?
+(Or maybe you just need 5 minutes of “mom time.”)

 We’ve never put a filler in our Easter baskets (actually, we have buckets) before.
 This year I picked up some blue and pink crinkly paper “grass” to hide goodies in.
 I decided to use it first as a filler for this quick Easter sensory bin.

 Then I added some plastic eggs (of course!).
 I hid a small surprise in each of the eggs: a couple jelly beans, a little rubber duck, a bell…) I closed all the eggs before inviting the preschooler to check out the bin.

 I also added some bendy rabbits they got in their baskets last year and some squishy baby chicks that I found at Target.
 (The chicks light up, which was a neat surprise to the preschooler!)